U.S. economy added 157,000 jobs last month

 Friday's figures, released by the Department of Labor, also showed that the unemployment rate fell from 4 percent to 3.9 percent.

-Manufacturing and retail jobs continue to dominate, hiring almost twice as many people as this time last year.
+Manufacturing jobs continue to dominate, hiring almost twice as many people as this time last year.

 Economists predict that Trump's punitive tariffs, which have set off various rounds of retaliatory taxes from America's trading partners, will eventually have a negative impact on the country's supply chain, stymie global growth, and bruise international trade relations.